Akiva-Notkin/valorant_search_website/README.md

 # Valorant Vod Searcher Overview
 This README covers two main topics.
 First, it provides documentation on how to use the search tool.
-Second, it discusses the underlying data that powers this project.
+Second, it discusses the underlying data that powers this tool.

+Link to the search tool: https://valorantvodsearch

 ## Search and how to use it
 ### Overview